nermeenwageh10/Leetcode-Solutions/Beginner level/README.md

   <br>
 </p>

+# Programming Language  :
+  - Choose Your Comfortable Language you want to solve by it .
+# What do you want to know to start solving :
+  -Variables
+  -Strings
+  -If Conditions
+  -Loops
+  -Lists
+  -Function
+  -HashMap(Dictionary)

+ # Data Structures:
+   -Stack
+   -Binary Search Tree
+   -HashMap

+ # Concepts :
+   -Binary Search
+   -Sliding Window
+   -Two Pointers
+   -BFS & DFS

 # Leetcode-Solutions
 This folder contains solutions to problems that are suitable for beginners in problem solving.
 These problems cover a range of topics and will help you improve your problem solving skills.